Cinnamon roll muffins are easier to make than the “old fashioned” style. NO yeast or rising required for this homemade muffin tin breakfast.

 - Baking powder and soda

 This will make the muffin dough you’ll need.
 Then use a bit more flour dusting so it doesn’t stick when rolling it out into a large rectangle.

+You can make any type, like our Bisquick cinnamon rolls in this type of pan really.
 Then the inside is where you’re going to add all the goodness you’d expect.
 When you roll it up you’ll get that inner swirl that makes it look like the traditional style you remember from your childhood.
 That requires: